Creamy fig ice cream is laced with crunchy slow roasted pecans and sweet figs coated in cinnamon sugar glaze.

 For the candied figs and pecans:

-Spread pecans and figs in an even layer of a greased cookie sheet.
+- Spread pecans and figs in an even layer of a greased cookie sheet.
 Place in the oven and roast for 30 minutes.
 Stir mixture and sprinkle with the remaining cinnamon and sugar mixture.
 Roast for an additional 30 minutes.
-Remove from oven and allow mixture to cook completely.
+Remove from oven and allow mixture to cool completely.

 For the ice cream: